-In 2009, the City of Tempe Water Utilities Department distributed 16.6 billion gallons of water to Tempe and Guadalupe customers.
-In addition to testing that we are required to perform, the results of which are provided in this report, our water system routinely monitors for additional substances and microscopic organisms to make certain our water is safe and of the highest possible quality.
+In 2010, the City of Tempe Water Utilities Division of the Public Works Department distributed 16.4 billion gallons of water to Tempe and Guadalupe customers.
+In addition to testing that we are required to perform, the results of which are provided in this report, our water system routinely monitors for additional substances and microscopic organisms to make certain our water is safe and of the highest quality.
 For more information, please contact Tempe's Environmental Services Division at (480) 350-2678.